npbtrac/enpii-dev-suite/docs/macos/readme.md

 We have to modify the configuration for the `default.conf` file of Nginx container before launching.
 (View more details [here](#set-up-custom-domain))

 # Set up custom domain
-- Before launching the web page, the configurations for the `default.conf` file of Nginx container need to be modified.
+Before launching the web page, the configurations for the `default.conf` file of Nginx container need to be modified.
 - Create a file called `default.conf` from sample `default.conf.example` with folder `etc/nginx` to repair document root.
 Each site will have its own Ngixn conf file.
-  - Later on, if you want to add configuration for other sites, simply create another conf file for each site and put it into folder `etc/nginx/sites-enabled`.
     - As what we have in `default.conf`, where php74 is a container in dev suite, according to that, path for $php_fpm_document_root should be path on that php74 and the root is path to file of the Nginx instance.
     - We are using Nginx from docker container then the path should be path to file inside that nginx_main container.
     - In addition, `default.conf` is a file, which has root path is the `enpii-dev-suite` folder, mapped from local machine to docker container.
 As we replaced the actual data folders in `docker-compose.yml` file, remember to put the right directory which is alias in docker: